alexander-lamdan/40-css-projects/projects/Facebook_profile/README.md

-# Blog CSS project
+# Facebook profile CSS project
-This is the blog CSS project.
+This is the facebook profile CSS project.